lukeod/vampiresurvivors-modding/localization-system.md

 ## UI Localization Components

-The system uses Unity components for UI localization:
+Based on code analysis, the system appears to use Unity components for UI localization:

 ```csharp
 // Force parse escape characters in localized text